 Outdoor Australian Terriers should spend a good deal of time outdoors participating in dog sports, or simply running around the backyard playing games of fetch.
 These dogs will dig up your yard, no matter how hard you try to dissuade them, so consider creating a 'digging corner.'
 Also, Aussies shouldn't be outside alone or they'll dig an escape route under the fence in short order.

 Exercise A healthy, adult Australian Terrier requires more than an hour of vigorous physical activity every day.
 This can be a combination of long walks, hikes, dog sports training, Earthdog training, or even fetch in the living room.

 Endurance Aussies have the stamina for long play and training sessions, walks and hikes.

 Activity distance rating

-Food Australian Terriers require approximately ½ cup to 1 cup of good quality dry dog food every day, split between two meals.
-The quantity can vary significantly based up your dog's age and activity level.
+Food Australian Terriers require approximately ½ cup to 1 cup of good quality dry dog food every day, given in two meals.
+The quantity can vary significantly based on your dog's age and activity level.
 Talk with your veterinarian about the optimal diet and quantity of food for your Aussie.

 Alone Time Though brave and independent, Aussies don't ever enjoy alone time.
 They will resort to problem behaviors, such as constant barking or chewing on chair legs if you leave them for too long.
-It's possible to steal an hour or two away if you crate train them and leave them with their favorite dog treats.
+It's possible to steal away an hour or two if you crate train your Aussie and leave him with his favorite dog treats.